 Of course, no one runs a portable generator for the ambiance; we have very good reasons, usually unavoidable, to run them, so when circumstances dictate, the best we can do is look for the quieter ones among the group.

 To understand how we measure generators’ noise output, it’s important that we first understand a little about how noise is quantified in the first place.

 The danger a loud noise poses to your hearing increases exponentially.
 In other words, a sound of 100 dBA not twice as damaging, but many times more damaging to the hearing than 50 dBA.
-To illustrate, 8 hours of continued exposure to sound levels of above 85dBA (approximately the level of a busy city street) can permanently damage a person’s hearing, while a sound of 100 dBA may take as little as 30 minutes to inflict the equivalent amount of damage.
-You can see how various everyday sounds compare on this visual chart.
+To illustrate, 8 hours of continuous exposure to sound levels of above 85dBA (approximately the level of a busy city street) can permanently damage a person’s hearing, while a sound of 100 dBA may take as little as 30 minutes to inflict the equivalent amount of damage.

 Above 85 dBA, for every 3 decibels that the noise increases, the safe time span of exposure is halved.
 So whereas it is safe to listen to a 97 dBA sound for half an hour, one should avoid listening to a 100 dBA sound for more than 15 minutes.

 A standard converter generator often produces in the mid- to upper-60s decibels, while an inverter may be in the 50s.

 Because portable generators are generally so noisy, you will definitely pay a premium for a quieter machine.
 Consider your intended usage carefully so as to decide realistically when quiet portable generators are worth the expense.
 For example, at a worksite where protective gear is readily available and workers are used to protecting their ears, it may not be worth prioritizing a quieter generator.
 If you are camping, though, and want to power your coffeemaker or portable fridge, it may make sense to spend a bit more for a machine that won’t totally spoil the idyllic mountain setting.